If you are planning on travelling with us this year, the following additional information may help you enjoy your day:

-Please note that all other roads, paths, buildings and fields are strictly off-limits – this particularly applies to the burnt out tanks and the “houses” at Imber which were constructed by the military for training purposes and are not original.
+Please note that all other roads, paths, buildings and fields are strictly off-limits – this particularly applies to the burnt out tanks and the “houses” at Imber, most of which were constructed by the military for training purposes and are not original.

 Where will I be able to get something to eat or drink ?

-Light refreshments will be available inside Imber Church and at Chitterne Village Hall.
-The buffet at Warminster Station and some of the cafes in the town centre are also expected to be open.
-You might also want to sample one of the country pubs along the route – our route to Chitterne stops right outside the Rose and Crown at Tilshead and our buses pass near to other hostelries at Market Lavington, West Lavington and Chitterne which are expected to be open for all or part of the day .
+Light refreshments will be available inside Imber Church and at the Village Halls in Chitterne and Tilshead.
+The buffet at Warminster Station and some of the cafes in the town centre will also be open and cream twill be served at the Museum in Market Lavington.
+You might also want to sample one of the country pubs along the route – our route to Chitterne stops right outside the Rose and Crown at Tilshead and close to the Churchill Arms at West Lavington and our buses pass near to other hostelries at Market Lavington and Chitterne which are expected to be open for all or part of the day.